rsaadkamal/colibri_rskamal/README.md

    - To enhance testability, I recommend separating each processing layer into its own dedicated job.
 This approach isolates potential errors, making them easier to identify and resolve.
 For the purposes of this exercise, however, I have consolidated all layers into a single file for simplicity and demonstration.

 ## Usage
-- Open the `notebook.ipynb` file to explore the pipeline and view the intermediate outputs at each stage.
+- Open the `wind_turbine_pipeline.ipynb` file to explore the pipeline and view the intermediate outputs at each stage.
-- Refer to `pipeline.py` for a PySpark implementation without intermediate outputs
+- Refer to `wind_turbine_pipeline.py` for a PySpark implementation without intermediate outputs
 - To run this notebook or `.py` file, update the `bronze_df` file path to the directory containing your `.csv` files, you may have to comment out saves to Delta tables if you want to maintain your existing table structure on you Databricks cluster.
-- For a detailed explanation of the project, including design rationale and assumptions, consult the `documentation.docx` file.
+- For a detailed explanation of the project, including design rationale and assumptions, consult the `Design and Assumptions.docx` file.

 ## Notes
 - The pipeline overwrites Delta tables in the current setup for simplicity.